mgonto/restangular/README.md

 * **customPOST(path, [params, headers, elem])**: Does a POST to the specific path.
 Optionally you can set params and headers and elem.
 Elem is the element to post.
 If it's not set, it's assumed that it's the element itself from which you're calling this function.
 * **customPUT(path, [params, headers, elem])**: Does a POST to the specific path.
 Optionally you can set params and headers and elem.
 Elem is the element to post.
 If it's not set, it's assumed that it's the element itself from which you're calling this function.
 * **customOperation(operation, path, [params, headers, elem])**: This does a custom operation to the path that we specify.
 This method is actually used from all the others in this subsection.
 Operation can be one of: get, post, put, delete, head, options, patch, trace
+* **addRestangularMethod(name, operation, [path, params, headers, elem])**: This will add a new restangular method to this object with the name `name` to the operation and path specified (or current path otherwise).
+There's a section on how to do this later.

 Let's see an example of this: